TylerPohn/intelligent-ops-dashboard/docs/PITCH-SCRIPT.md

 → "The 46 features are configurable—add your domain-specific metrics.
 The segmentation thresholds are adjustable for your churn economics.
 The TensorFlow model can be retrained on your historical data.
 Everything is infrastructure-as-code for easy modification."

 **"What's the ongoing maintenance?"**
 → "Zero infrastructure maintenance—it's serverless.
-Update customer metrics in DynamoDB, predictions happen automatically every 5 minutes.
+Update customer metrics in DynamoDB, predictions happen automatically every minute.
 No servers to patch, no scaling to manage.
 Optionally retrain the model quarterly with production data for continuous improvement."

 **"How accurate are the predictions?"**
 → "Accuracy improves with your data.
 The multi-task neural network learns patterns across 46 features and 5 correlated predictions.
 Even directional accuracy (identifying declining trends) provides value for interventions.
 Monitor prediction performance in your dashboard and tune thresholds."